Software versioning: Format

+Based on date of release identifiers

 Many projects use a date-based versioning scheme called Calendar Versioning (aka CalVer).

 Ubuntu is one example of a project using calendar versioning; Ubuntu 18.04, for example, was released in April 2018.
 This has the advantage of being easily relatable to development schedules and support timelines.
 Some video games also use date as versioning, for example the arcade game Street Fighter EX.
 At startup it displays the version number as a date plus a region code, for example 961219 ASIA.

 When using dates in versioning, for instance, file names, it is common to use the ISO 8601 scheme YYYY-MM-DD, as this is easily string-sorted in increasing or decreasing order.
 The hyphens are sometimes omitted.
 The Wine project formerly used a date versioning scheme, which used the year followed by the month followed by the day of the release; for example, "Wine 20040505".
-Minecraft had a similar version formatting, but instead used DDHHMM, ex: rd-132211, 13 being the 13th of May, and 2211 being 22:11.
+The earliest development builds of Minecraft had a similar version formatting, but instead used DDHHMM, for example rd-131655 was created on the 13th (of May 2009) at 16:21.

 Microsoft Office build numbers are an encoded date: the first two digits indicate the number of months that have passed from the January of the year in which the project started (with each major Office release being a different project), while the last two digits indicate the day of that month.
 So 3419 is the 19th day of the 34th month after the month of January of the year the project started.

 Other examples that identify versions by year include Adobe Illustrator 88 and WordPerfect Office 2003.
 When a year is used to denote version, it is generally for marketing purposes, and an actual version number also exists.
 For example, Windows 95 is internally versioned as MS-DOS 7.00 and Windows 4.00; likewise, Windows 2000 is internally versioned as NT 5.0.